steakbankfinance/steakbank-contract/docs/UserDocument.md

 3. Require much effort on selecting validators to achieve better APY.

-## What is StakingBank
+## What is StakeBank

-StakingBank is a DeFi platform which can provide better staking BNB service than directly attending the native BSC(Binance Smart Chain) Staking.
-With StakingBank, users will get liquidity event after staking and can get staked BNB back much faster.
-Besides, the StakingBank will offer the better staking reward APY by dynamically calibrating staking strategy.
+StakeBank is a DeFi platform which can provide better staking BNB service than directly attending the native BSC(Binance Smart Chain) Staking.
+With StakeBank, users will get liquidity event after staking and can get staked BNB back much faster.
+Besides, the StakeBank will offer the better staking reward APY by dynamically calibrating staking strategy.
 The most important point is that LBNB can be used in many farming pools which can provide attractive reward.

 ### LBNB and SBF